zgershuny/bball-collection/README.md

   2. Implement to display players' and their cards (option for sold or unsold)
   3. Implement to display teams' and their cards (option for sold and unsold)
   4. Implement a feature to render only sold and unsold cards (collection/sales page)

+Week 5 - Due 5/17/2021

+Items Completed
+  1. Display players and/or teams and their cards (no option for sold or unsold - see challenges) and their possible combinatiosn
+  2. render sold and unsold cards on collections and sales page
+  3. Improved the database schema/tables to make adding a new card easier

+Challenges
+  1. dynamic dropdown menu did not pass the value to render sold or unsold cards (i.e. I selected a player from the dropdown menu and then to see his sales, but the playerID wouldn't pass), led to a form and improved search with all the possible combinations of four fields (first name, last name, location, and team name)
+  2. some entities/tables did not make sense when I was thinking about the logic of adding a card.
+Dim_Year was removed because that could go on a card and use DISTINCT SQL query and removed the associative entity for a M:M relationship (effect and parallel).
+Those two tables are still M:M through Fact_Card.
+Queries are updaated
+  3. Some queries are extremely long for javascript files that make it difficult to read, but learned how to break them up with variables so it is easier to implement them.
+Moving forward, this method will be used.
+If time before class ends, this method will be implemented in the older files.
+See lookup.js as an example of utilizing the newer method.